Daikoku Sulfur Cauldron

 Fish which loves liquid sulfur

-Although this is a nearly unique landmark on Earth, there exists a creature which seems to enjoy living near liquid sulfur.
+Although this is a nearly unique landmark on Earth, there exists a creature that seems to enjoy living near liquid sulfur.
 This is flatfish Symphurus thermophilus which was described as a new species only in 2010.
-The largest of these fishes reach 11 cm of length.
+The largest of these fishes reach 11 cm in length.
 This fish lives around the summits of several volcanoes in the Pacific.

 Sulfur-rich environment is toxic to most life forms on Earth!
 But… it seems, this flatfish needs to live in a sulfur-rich environment.
 In Daikoku Sulfur Cauldron the fish simply lives ON the black crust of the sulfur lake.
 The crust is considerably cooler than the sulfur below it – but nevertheless, this is quite a hot place for life!
 Fish here lives in incredible density – in Daikoku have been counted 392 flatfishes per square meter!
-These weird creatures have developed an ability to survive in extreme acidity (pH – up to 2.0), in high temperature and a toxic environment rich with hydrogen sulfide.
+These weird creatures have developed an ability to survive in extreme acidity (pH – up to 2.0), in high temperatures, and in a toxic environment rich with hydrogen sulfide.
 Although the fish feeds on shrimps, it is possible that they have developed the ability to consume chemosynthetic bacteria.

 Around the Sulfur Cauldron live also other organisms – tubeworms, crabs, snails.

 Is this lake unique?

 Scientists knew about such lakes of liquid sulfur earlier – but really far away.
 Such lakes of liquid sulfur are on Io – moon of Jupiter.
 Thus one can think that Daikoku Seamount is some kind of space oddity.
 This is not entirely true: there are known some other sulfur lakes on Earth.

 On the nearby Nikko Seamount (Japan) a smaller sulfur lake was discovered some months earlier – in November 2005.
-It is possible though that in Nikko there are bigger lakes of molten sulfur than in Daikoku.
+It is possible though that in Nikko there are bigger lakes of molten sulfur than is Daikoku.
 There has been discovered also evidence of older sulfur lakes in Macauley Cone (Kermadec Arc) (3).

 Nevertheless Daikoku Sulfur Cauldron is the most impressive lake of liquid sulfur known to us.

 - Bob Embley.
 Discovery of the Sulfur Cauldron at Daikoku Volcano: A Window into an Active Volcano.
 NOAA website, accessed in May 6, 2017.